Bloomhaven

 School of floralcraft & artistry

-our work is about more than just throwing weddings and parties. we’re fostering a love of floral design through teaching. introducing bloomhaven!
+our work is about more than just throwing weddings and parties. we’re fostering a love of floral design and cultivating the next generation of designers - introducing bloomhaven!

-The Bloomhaven Foundation School of Floralcraft & Artistry is a brand new 501c3 work-study program offering immersive, hands on courses in event design and production created specifically for teens in foster care in Charleston and the Lowcountry led by Sara Skinner of Scarlet & Co.
+The Bloomhaven Foundation School of Floralcraft & Artistry is a brand new 501c3 work-study program offering immersive, hands on courses in floral & event design and production created specifically for teens in foster care in Charleston and the Lowcountry led by Sara Skinner of Scarlet & Co and Doctorial Candidate Tiffany Coleman.

 Youth in foster care are disproportionately subject to unemployment, educational setbacks, and homelessness; but the Bloomhaven Foundation pledges to cultivate, teach, and prepare youth for careers in floral design and artistry with job placements and ongoing community support for graduates.
 From sketch to showtime, students learn it all: concept development, palette curation, floral styling, structural builds, digital renderings, tent treatments, ordering, recipes, and more.